Author name: Ron Jamieson

 Spaceplanes v Capsules – Which Will Get Us to the Stars?

-Following the successful testing of Space X’s “Crew Dragon” and continuing work on the Boeing CST-100 Starliner, a fleet of new spacecraft will be entering service during 2020/1 to replace the current NASA/ESA reliance on the venerable Russian Soyuz spacecraft for Earth-orbit operations.
-However, traditional cone-shaped capsules rely on parachutes and cannot return precisely to
+Following the successful testing and regular flights of Space X’s “Crew Dragon” and continuing test work on the Boeing CST-100 Starliner, a fleet of new spacecraft will be entering service during the 2020’s to replace the current NASA/ESA reliance on the venerable Russian Soyuz spacecraft for Earth-orbit operations.
+However, traditional cone-shaped capsules rely on parachutes

 Spaceplanes v Capsules – Which Will Get Us to the Stars?
 Read More »